 2.10.11 system instability; or

-2.10.12 Unacceptable Sub-Synchronous Oscillations.
+2.10.12 unacceptable sub-synchronous oscillations.

 2.11 Under planned outage conditions it shall be assumed that the prior circuit outage specified in paragraphs 2.10.3, 2.10.5 and 2.10.6 reasonably forms part of the typical outage pattern referred to in paragraph 2.8.4 rather than in addition to that typical outage pattern.